MTN-RowinAndruscavage/ansible-role-filebeat/README.md

+# ElasticStack Filebeat role
-# Modified Filebeat Role, forked from Jeff Geerling
+forked from Jeff Geerling & CUSystem should have forked from the elastic.beats role, which is heavily borrowed from

+* Set up multiple independent filebeat instances (filebeat 6.x removed the ability to have multiple outputs due to bugs)

+    # Create a new filebeat service / config / registry / logfile
+    filebeat_instance_name: filebeat_kafka

+* Rudimentary version pinning (only for new installs. ansible yum/apt modules refuse to update packages that already exist to any version other than latest)

+    # deploy the version with which your configs are ready and tested
+    filebeat_version: 6.4.3

+* Added modules configuration

+* Added kibana dashboard configuration

+* Added kafka output configuration

+From the CUSystem fork:

-## Updated for Filebeat 6.x
+* Updated for Filebeat 6.x

-## Created a Windows branch
+* Created a Windows branch

-## Added fine tuning for SSL for a generated filebeat.yml file.
+* Added fine tuning for SSL for a generated filebeat.yml file.

-## Added following SSL options for the generated filebeat.yml file, for which there are no defaults provided:
+* Added following SSL options for the generated filebeat.yml file, for which there are no defaults provided:

     filebeat_ssl_certificate_authorities: #Collection
     filebeat_ssl_verification_mode: # none, full